-Each student is required to maintain a neat and sanitary room at all times.
-College staff members will enter rooms periodically to check health and safety conditions, to evaluate maintenance, damage and general room condition, or to make repairs or improvements.
-Battery operated smoke detectors will be tested monthly.
-Such inspections or work may be done without advance notice to residents and may take place whether the occupant(s) of the room are present or not.
-During such inspections or maintenance, no closets, drawers, refrigerators, or other personal containers will be opened by staff members, unless it is required for the work being done, or if an unusual odor or other reason indicates a problem or violation may exist.
-If a staff member notices evidence of a violation of college rules while in a room, action may be taken to uncover and/or collect evidence and to address the situation under the discipline system.
-Students are required to properly dispose of one's personal trash in an outside dumpster.
+College staff members will enter rooms once a month to check health and safety conditions, to evaluate maintenance, general room condition, or to confirm no repairs or improvements need to be made.
+Such inspections may take place whether the occupant(s) of the room are present or not.
+During such inspections, no closets, drawers, refrigerators, or other personal containers will be opened by staff members, unless it is required based on a health and safety concern (such as an unusual odor or other reason indicates a problem or violation may exist).
+If a staff member notices evidence of a violation of college policy while in a room, action may be taken to uncover and/or collect evidence and to address the situation under the conduct system.
+If a violation is found within the space, Community Life staff will collect or dispose of the violation.
+Occupants of the room will receive a Health and Safety notice with follow-up information.